autonity/docs.autonity.org/oracle/run-oracle/index.md

    ws ws://127.0.0.1:8546
    plugin.dir ./build/bin/plugins
    plugin.conf ./config/plugins-conf.yml
+   confidence.strategy 0
+   profile.dir .
    ```

    An example configuration for an oracle server Docker image could be per beneath.
 Note the mounted path is used for `key.file` and `plugin.conf` files.
-A mounted path is not used for the `plugin.dir` config which takes the Docker image plugins directory path `/usr/local/bin/plugins/`:
+A mounted path is not used for the `plugin.dir`config which takes the Docker image plugins directory path `/usr/local/bin/plugins/`:

    ```
    tip 1